jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts5.md

 #### v.41
 >The apostles left the Sanhedrin, rejoicing because they had been counted worthy of suffering disgrace for the Name.

+#### v.42
+>Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ.

+Since the early church, the good news was never solely confined to the church's gathering place.
+It was taught in homes—day after day.
+Lord, make this normal again.
+#jj